Jecor27/Portfolio-Practice/README.md

 npm start
 ```

-Head over to https://vitejs.dev/ to learn more about configuring vite
+Head over to https://vitejs.dev/ to learn more about configuring vite, here is a preview of the page (https://devjesus-portfolio-practice.netlify.app)

 ## About Scrimba